In the previous tutorial, we’ve learned How to create empty commits in Git. Let’s see how can we remove them as well.

 af4c5c59e2cbd56385a0c7103b198e54df07464f

 Step 2.
-Remove the empty commit.
+Remove empty commits.

 git filter-branch --commit-filter 'git_commit_non_empty_tree "$@"' -f HEAD